+• Plan D: In certain doctoral programs there is no foreign language requirement.

+Optional Department Requirements

+Each department may determine requirements for a doctoral student with regard to entrance examinations, qualifying examinations, preliminary or comprehensive examinations and course sequences.

+Dissertation and Oral Defense

-- (4) Plan D: In certain doctoral programs there is no foreign language requirement. - (I) Optional department requirements.
-Each department may determine requirements for a doctoral student with regard to entrance examinations, qualifying examinations, preliminary or comprehensive examinations and course sequences. - (J) Dissertation and oral defense. - (1) The ability to do independent research and demonstrate competence in scholarly exposition must be demonstrated by the preparation of a dissertation on some topic related to the major subject.
-It should represent a significant contribution to knowledge, be presented in a scholarly manner, reveal the candidate's ability to do independent research and indicate experience in research techniques. - (2) A doctoral dissertation committee supervises and approves the dissertation and administers an oral examination upon the dissertation and related areas of study.
+The ability to do independent research and demonstrate competence in scholarly exposition must be demonstrated by the preparation of a dissertation on some topic related to the major subject.
+It should represent a significant contribution to knowledge, be presented in a scholarly manner, reveal the candidate's ability to do independent research and indicate experience in research techniques.

+A doctoral dissertation committee supervises and approves the dissertation and administers an oral examination upon the dissertation and related areas of study.
 This examination is open to the graduate faculty.
-The dissertation and oral examination must be approved by the committee before the dissertation is submitted to the graduate school.
-A final online submission of the dissertation is due in the graduate school at least three weeks prior to commencement.
-This copy must be signed by the adviser, faculty reader, department head and college dean prior to submission to the dean of graduate studies and research.
-A manual titled "Guidelines for Preparing a Thesis or Dissertation" is available online and all copies of the dissertation must conform to these instructions. - (K) Graduation.
-To be cleared for graduation, a candidate must have: - (1) Completed the academic program with a grade-point average of at least 3.00. - (2) Submitted an approved dissertation and passed an oral examination. - (3) Filed an online application for graduation with the registrar. - (4) Paid all applicable fees.
+The dissertation and oral examination must be approved by the committee before the dissertation is submitted to the Graduate School.

+A final online submission of the dissertation is due in the Graduate School at least three weeks prior to commencement.
+This copy must be signed by the adviser, faculty reader, department head, and college dean prior to submission to the Graduate School.
+A manual titled Guidelines for Preparing a Thesis or Dissertation is available online and all copies of the dissertation must conform to these instructions
-(5) Met any other department and university requirements.

-Effective: 04/29/2023

-Certification:

-M. Celeste Cook

-Secretary

-Board of Trustees

-Promulgated Under: 111.15

-Statutory Authority: 3359

-Rule Amplifies: 3359

-Prior Effective Dates: Prior to 11/04/1977, 08/30/1979, 01/30/1981,
+Graduation

+To be cleared for graduation, a candidate must have completed coursework with a minimum cumulative graduate grade-point average of at least 3.00; submitted an approved dissertation and passed an oral examination; submitted an online application for graduation with the University Registrar; paid all applicable fees; and met any other applicable department and University requirements.